-For one-, two-, or three-dimensional textures, a texture is complete if the following conditions all hold true:
+For one-, two-, or three-dimensional textures and one- or two-dimensional array textures, a texture is complete if the following conditions all hold true:

-- The set of mipmap arrays level{base} through q (where q is defined in the Mipmapping discussion of section 3.8.8) were each specified with the same internal format. - The border widths of each array are the same. - The dimensions of the arrays follow the sequence described in the Mipmapping discussion of section 3.8.8. - $level{base} \leq level{max}$ - Each dimension of the level{base} array is positive.
+- The set of mipmap arrays level{base} through q (where q is defined in the Mipmapping discussion of section 3.9.7) were each specified with the same internal format. - The border widths of each array are the same. - The dimensions of the arrays follow the sequence described in the Mipmapping discussion of section 3.9.7. - $level{base} \leq level{max}$ - Each dimension of the level{base} array is positive.